Metronoid/chronicler/content/systems/conditions/negative/sick.md

 defending oneself from an attacker while gravely ill inflicts a point of bashing damage per turn of combat.

-**Causing the Condition**: It’s not easy to deliberately make someone sick.
+**Source**: It’s not easy to deliberately make someone sick.
 Sure, if you can get your hands on a vial of smallpox or deliberately use a disease you’ve got to make someone sick (a breaking point, especially in the case of grave diseases like AIDS), then you’ve got a reasonable chance.
 Some supernatural creatures have abilities that can inflict diseases on others.
 Aside from that, you’ve just got to expose your opponent to the sickness long before you fight and hope for the best.

-**Ending the Condition**: This Condition reflects the effects of sickness as they specifically applies to combat.
+**Resolution**: This Condition reflects the effects of sickness as they specifically applies to combat.
 The penalties inflicted by this Condition fade at a rate of one point per turn once the character has a chance to rest, but any damage inflicted remains until